ESCIP/escip.github.io/intro.md

 :link-type: doc
 :class-header: bg-light

-Meet the team ✏️
+Meet the team 🤠
 ^^^
-ESCIP contributors and network
+Learn about the ESCIP contributors and co-PIs.
 :::

 :::{grid-item-card}